-New Legislation Affecting Property Tax Collection for Counties In October of 2004, the State of Michigan eliminated State Revenue Sharing payments to counties.
+New Legislation Affecting Property Tax Collection for Counties

+In October of 2004, the State of Michigan eliminated State Revenue Sharing payments to counties.
 To assist counties in preventing the loss of key services, the county property tax levy has been moved from December to July over three years.
-Beginning with the December 2004 tax collection, one-third of the levy is placed into the Revenue Sharing Reserve Fund (RSRF) that the County manages and withdraws an amount equal to what we would have received that year, plus an annual increase equal to the CPI (Consumer Price Index).
+Beginning with the December 2004 tax collection, one-third of the levy was placed into the Revenue Sharing Reserve Fund (RSRF) that the County manages and withdraws an amount equal to what it would have received that year, plus an annual increase equal to the CPI (Consumer Price Index).

-As a result of this legislation, the taxable value year on which taxes are levied is also changing.
-Previously, the County levied in December for the following year's operations.
-For example, the taxes collected in 2004 were based on the 2003 taxable value.
-However, as we move the levy up to July, taxes will eventually be levied on the taxable value of the budget year.
-In other words, tax revenue is increasing in part because the year of the taxable value on which we levy is now in the process of corresponding to the budget year.
-The table below illustrates these changes.

-Portion of the Tax Levy Based on the Taxable Value (TV) for This Year

-Budget Year 2003 TV 2004 TV 2005 TV 2006 TV (est) 2007 TV (est)

-\$7,564,368,026 \$8,017,866,823 \$8,503,786,076 \$8,928,975,380 \$9,375,424,149

-2004 3/3

-2005 2/3 1/3

-2006 1/3 2/3

-2007 3/3

-The table above shows that all of the tax revenue in 2007 will be based on the budget year (2007) taxable valuation in contrast to 2006, when only two thirds of the levy was based on the budget year (2006) valuation.
-This change in the taxable value year will equate to higher than normal increases in tax revenue for 2005 - 2007 for the Operating levy.
-After 2007, the County is conservatively estimating tax revenue increases of 5% per year due to increases in taxable value.
-It is important to note that 2006 is that last year the County will record taxes in the Revenue Sharing Reserve Fund, so total tax revenue is decreasing in 2007.
-However, the decrease is not in the Operating, E-911 or Parks levies.
-The graph below shows the total tax dollars received and projected for 2004 - 2012 with the Revenue Sharing Reserve levies separated from the Operating, E-911 and Parks levies.
-The graph shows that tax revenue for
+The graph to the left shows the total tax dollars received and projected for 2004 - 2013 with the Revenue Sharing Reserve levies separated from the Operating, E-911 and Parks levies.
+The graph shows that tax revenue for operational purposes will continue to rise steadily as a result of rising taxable values.

-Ottawa County Total Tax Revenue

-Millions

-operational purposes will continue to rise steadily as a result of rising taxable values.
 It should be clear that steady growth in the taxable valuation can be anticipated for the future, making property tax a reliable and important revenue source.

+Intergovernmental Revenue

-Intergovernmental Revenue Intergovernmental revenue can be found in the majority of the County's funds.
+Intergovernmental revenue can be found in the majority of the County's funds.
 Such revenues come from the Federal and State governments as well as local municipalities.
 For the County as a whole, intergovernmental revenue is the County's largest revenue source.

 General Fund: There are several components to intergovernmental revenue in the General Fund.
 Major intergovernmental revenue sources in the General Fund follow.

-State Court Fund Distribution Revenue received from the State under Public Act 374 of 1996 for reimbursement of allowable costs of court operations, pursuant to a formula.
+State Court Fund Distribution

+Revenue received from the State under Public Act 374 of 1996 for reimbursement of allowable costs of court operations, pursuant to a formula.
 The budget is based on information received from the State of Michigan.
-The 2007 budget for this revenue source is \$1.1 million.
+The 2008 budget for this revenue source is \$1.1 million.

 Convention Facility Liquor Tax

 County share of distribution of revenues generated from tri-county convention facilities tax levied under Public Act 106 and 4% liquor tax levied under Public Act 107 of 1985, when these revenues exceed the debt service requirements for convention facilities.
 The Public Act mandates 50% allocation for substance abuse programs and 50% for general County operations.
 Previously, the County Board would also direct the other 50% to be used for substance abuse.
 However, the 2007 budget is using the other 50% for general operations.
-The 2007 budget of \$881,000 is based on information received from the State of Michigan.
+The 2008 budget of \$880,000 is based on information received from the State of Michigan.

 Contributions from Local Units

-In the General Fund, Contributions from Local Units represent payments from townships and cities in Ottawa County for policing services that the County provides and are based on expenditures.
+Contributions from Local Units represent payments from townships and cities in Ottawa County for policing services that the County provides and are based on expenditures.

-General Fund Contributions from Local Units